ngcp-project/gcs-resources-for-reference/gcs/database/rabbitmq-telemetry.md

+---
+layout: default
-# Testing the Sending and Receiving of Telemetry Data
+title: Testing the Sending and Receiving of Telemetry Data
+---
 This page provides instructions on how to set up and test:
 * The RabbitMQ connection from vehicle integration to backend
 * The WebSocket connection between frontend and backend